-In Spring 2021, Brown will follow the standard grading policies outlined in the Faculty Rules and Regulations, which support both student and instructor choice around grade options.
+In Summer 2021, Brown will follow the standard grading policies outlined in the Faculty Rules and Regulations, which support both student and instructor choice around grade options.
 Some courses will be offered mandatory Satisfactory/No Credit (S/NC) at the discretion of the instruction.
 If your course is not a mandatory S/NC course, you can elect to take the course either for a letter grade (A/B/C/NC) or S/NC.
 The grade option deadlines for the 2020-21 academic year can be found in the Registrar's Academic Calendar.

 There are five possible options for location of study: 1) on-campus (in Brown-owned or Brown-leased housing), 2) off-campus in the Providence area (either as a junior or senior), 3) remote (outside of the Providence area), 4) as a commuter (permanent address within 30 miles of Providence), and 5) in RISD housing as a RISD-Brown dual degree student.

 In the Spring 2021 Location of Study Form, you will only see the options that are applicable to your circumstances based on your semester level, permanent address, and whether you are a RISD-Brown dual degree student.